hazyavocado/Shredder2.2/README.md

 The only parts you need for this are the 3 blades, new fixed blades, and new spacer.

 spacer and fixed blade needed is the 51mm version

+blade shape taken from shredder pro 13-blade design, the sldprt file allows you to change configurations to pick blades per cutting disk.
+I have them set to 3 blades which gives at minimum 2 cuts at a time.

+NOTE - do not install the blades as shown. they should be randomly arranged to keep un-shredded material from clumping against one side.